react-boilerplate/react-boilerplate/README.md

 * `cssnano`: Optimizes your CSS file.
 For a full list of optimizations check [the offical website](http://cssnano.co/optimisations/).

+* `postcss-reporter`: Makes warnings by the above plugins visible in the console.

 For a full, searchable catalog of plugins you can include go to [postcss.parts](http://postcss.parts).

 ### Folder Structure